-Funds to a HOME-eligible Applicant to assist owners whose primary residence is in need of repairs, improvements, or reconstruction necessary to meet federal, state, or local building codes, and for correction of any health and safety deficiencies.
+Funds to a HOME-eligible Applicant to assist owners whose primary residence is in need of repairs, improvements, or reconstruction necessary for correction of any health and safety deficiencies and to meet locally-adopted standards used for rehabilitation projects.

-"Reconstruction" means the rebuilding, on the same residential lot.
-This includes homes destroyed by natural causes.
-HOME funds must be committed within 12 months of the date of destruction.
+"Reconstruction" means demolition and rebuilding, on the same residential lot.
+This includes homes destroyed by natural causes, but HOME funds must be committed within 12 months of the date of destruction.